SE-sustainability/Project_code/docs/source/screens.rst

 *Add Reminder Widget*

 The Add Reminder widget is located in the bottom right corner of the screen.
-When it is pressed it navigates the user to the "Reminders option page" screen.
+When it is pressed it navigates the user to the "New Reminder" screen.
 This widget will appear the same to each user.

 The code for the widget is below: